wpmudev/qa/readme.txt

 = 1.0.4 =
 * Fixed: Missing question title in answer notification
+* Fixed: Notified as new question when it's infact a new answer

 = 1.0.3 =
 * Fixed: BP Default theme issues